 Equation 2 depicts the IFF allocation for the individual AAA in a given year, again, denoted by the subscript 'i' and superscript 't', respectively.
 GEN_i^t denotes the IFF allocation to the individual AAA_i for its 60+ population identified as having Great Economic Need in SFY^t.
-GSN_i^t denotes the IFF allocation to the individual AAA_i for its 60+ individual AAA_i for its 60+ population identified as having Great Social Need in SFY^t.
+GSN_i^t denotes the IFF allocation to the individual AAA_i for its 60+ population identified as having Great Social Need in SFY^t.